 As a consequence, investors in the notes should understand that their investment is exposed to the performance of the VIX futures contracts, which can be volatile and move dramatically over short periods of time.
 Because of the large and sudden price movements associated with VIX futures contracts, the historical and hypothetical back-tested performance of the Index has been highly volatile.
 It is likely that the Index will continue to be highly volatile in the future, with the potential for significant fluctuations in the daily performance of the Index.
 There can be no assurance that the relevant synthetic exposures will not be subject to substantial negative returns.
 Positive returns on the Index may therefore be reduced or eliminated entirely due to movements in any of these market parameters.
 Accordingly, the notes should be purchased only by sophisticated investors who understand risks associated with investments linked to equity volatility and who intend to monitor and manage their investments actively.
 You should consider your investment horizon and objectives, financial resources and risk tolerance, as well as any potential trading costs, when evaluating an investment in the notes.
-Investors should regularly monitoring their investment in the notes to ensure that it remains consistent with their investment objectives.
+Investors should regularly monitor their investment in the notes to ensure that it remains consistent with their investment objectives.

-- WHEN THE SYNTHETIC SHORT POSITION IS ACTIVATED, YOUR RETURN ON THE NOTES IS DEPENDENT ON THE NET PERFORMANCE, NOT THE ABSOLUTE PERFORMANCE, OF THE SYNTHETIC POSITIONS - When the synthetic short position is activated, your return on the notes is dependent on the net performance of the synthetic long position minus the synthetic short position (taking into account the exposure to the synthetic short position).
+- WHEN THE SYNTHETIC SHORT POSITION IS ACTIVATED, YOUR RETURN ON THE NOTES IS DEPENDENT ON THE NET PERFORMANCE, NOT THE ABSOLUTE PERFORMANCE, OF THE SYNTHETIC POSITIONS When the synthetic short position is activated, your return on the notes is dependent on the net performance of the synthetic long position minus the synthetic short position (taking into account the exposure to the synthetic short position).
 Under these circumstances, the absolute performance of the synthetic long position and the synthetic short position is not relevant to the return on your notes.
 The level of the Index and the value of the notes may decline, perhaps significantly, even if the synthetic long position generates a positive return. - THERE IS UNLIMITED LOSS EXPOSURE TO THE SYNTHETIC SHORT POSITION, WHEN ACTIVATED, AND SUCH EXPOSURE MAY RESULT IN A SIGNIFICANT DROP IN THE LEVEL OF THE INDEX The Index employs a technique generally known as a "long-short" strategy when the synthetic short position is activated.
 This means the Index reflects the net return of a synthetic long position and a synthetic short position and will suffer losses when the value of the VIX futures contracts underlying the synthetic short position increases.
-In a long-short strategy, the maximum increase in the value of the synthetic long position is unlimited, while the maximum decrease in the value of the synthetic short position is limited to a loss of the entire value of the VIX futures contracts underlying the synthetic long position.
-On the other hand, the maximum increase of the value of the synthetic short position is limited.
+In a long-short strategy, the maximum increase in the value of the synthetic long position is limited to a loss of the entire value of the VIX futures contracts underlying the synthetic long position.
+On the other hand, the maximum increase of the value of the synthetic short position is limited to a loss of the entire value of VIX futures contracts underlying the synthetic short position, while the maximum decrease in value of the synthetic short position is unlimited.
 Because there is no limit to possible increases in the value of the VIX futures contracts underlying the synthetic short position, the potential losses as a result of short exposure are unlimited; however, in no event will you lose more than your entire investment in the notes.